Mississippi News

 Columbus Fire and Rescue takes next steps in renewing international accreditation – Home – WCBI TV

-SUMMARY: Columbus Fire and Rescue is in the process of re-accreditation, with a peer team embedded within the department to evaluate procedures, response to scenes, and relationships with other agencies.
-The team has provided recommendations for areas needing improvement before re-accreditation.
-Chief Duane Hughes will present this list to the Mayor and City Council in order to secure the necessary resources.
+SUMMARY: Columbus Fire and Rescue is in the of re-accreditation, with a peer team embedded within the department to evaluate procedures, response to scenes, and relationships with other agencies.
+The team has provided recommendations for needing improvement before re-accreditation.
+Chief Duane Hughes will present this list to the and Council in order to secure the necessary resources.
 Accreditation is important for improving services, ensuring firefighter safety, and promoting continuous improvement within the department.
 Columbus Fire and Rescue is one of only two internationally accredited fire departments in Mississippi.
 The next step is to present before the Center For Public Safety Excellence Commission in Atlanta.

 The post Columbus Fire and Rescue takes next steps in renewing international accreditation – Home – WCBI TV appeared first on www.wcbi.com